ECIP 1111: Olympia EVM and Protocol Upgrades Source

 Scope of This ECIP

-This ECIP strictly introduces the on-chain redirection of BASEFEE and the activation of EVM changes defined in EIP-1559 and EIP-3198.
+This ECIP strictly introduces the consensus-layer redirection of BASEFEE and the activation of EVM changes defined in EIP-1559 and EIP-3198.

-Coordination with client teams, including maintainers of Core-Geth, will be required to ensure timely implementation of the Olympia upgrade.
-If necessary, third-party contributors or ecosystem developers may be enlisted to complete client-side changes, formalize testnet deployments, and validate consensus behavior.
-This open coordination model ensures the upgrade remains technically feasible and community-driven.
+Coordination with client teams, including maintainers of Core-Geth, will be required to ensure timely implementation.
+Third-party contributors or ecosystem developers may be enlisted to complete client-side changes, formalize testnet deployments, and validate consensus behavior.

 EIP Compatibility Scope